NUKnightLab/storyline/README.md

-StorylineJS is a prototype tool to make it easy to provide a narrative context for time series data.
+StorylineJS is a prototype tool to make it easy to tell the story behind time-series data.

-In its initial form, StorylineJS has some key limitations, because we wanted to create something we could share for testing and feedback.
-If you're a fan of our more finished, ready-to-use software, you may need to have some patience while we work through the next phase.
+In its initial form, StorylineJS has some limitations--we're sharing this for testing and feedback.
+If you're a fan of our more finished, ready-to-use software, please be patient while we work through the next phase.

 Limitations:
-* StorylineJS only works with time series data.
+* StorylineJS works only with time series data.
 The x-axis should be string values parseable as dates.
 The y-axis can be any number.
 * For now, StorylineJS needs to read the data from a CSV file that it can load from a URL.
 We expect eventually to also support Google Sheets, and possibly other structured sources.
 * This means that for now, you need to run a local web server to experiment with StorylineJS.